azdavis/azdavis.net/posts/en/core-ideas.md

 ---

 But conservatives do not appear to actually be concerned about all of that.
-Their effort to increase government efficiency is [driven by political ideology][doge], not return on investment.
-They cheered when their guy, a convicted felon, got the [unprecedented sentence of "no sentence"][discharge].
+Their effort to increase government efficiency is [driven by political ideology][doge-ideo], not [return][doge1] on [investment][doge2].
+They cheered when their guy, a convicted felon, got the unprecedented sentence of ["no punishment"][discharge].

 The rich and powerful support [slashing regulation][regulation10to1] and taxes (and [enforcement of taxes][irscut]) because it will [enrich themselves][trumptaxcut], at the cost of the health, safety, and comfort of rest of us.
 They [decry the social safety net][elonsocsecponzi]  while accepting massive [tax breaks, subsidies, and grants][spacexfedfunding].